ARL-UTEP-OC/ecel/README.md

 1. Install python -V 2.7.13.
 It is important that this is the only version of python installed on your machine, and that it is stored directly on your C:\ drive (i.e. C:\Python27).
 When you download python, ensure that pip is going to be installed, and that python is added to your %path% variable.
 2. Download the windows GTK3 runtime installer here: https://sourceforge.net/projects/gtk3win/
-3. Download the windows PyGObject installer (GTK3 packages) here: https://sourceforge.net/projects/pygobjectwin32/files/?source=navbar
+3. Download the windows PyGObject installer (GTK3 packages) here: https://sourceforge.net/projects/pygobjectwin32/files/?source=navbar.
+Make sure to install the 'Glade' package when going through the installer.
 4. Download autopy here: https://pypi.python.org/pypi/autopy/  (Install into C:\Python27\Lib\site-packages directory)
 5. Edit the following line in your  install batch (install.bat) file: `'SET JAVAC_DIR=*INSERT JAVAC DIRECTORY HERE*`
 6. Make sure that the path specified is a path to a javac executable.
 This is needed so that the java parsing code gets compiled.
 (This step may not be necessary if javac is permanently added to your %path% variable, but if not it will be necessary to make this edit depending on your version of java)